Monday 19 Nov 2018

 Changes to train services in February 2019 as Network Rail upgrades railway in Derbyshire

-Network Rail is giving passengers advance notice of a week of changes to train services between Derby and Matlock from 9 February to 17 February 2019, as work takes place to upgrade the railway in Derbyshire.
+Network Rail is giving passengers advance notice of a six days of changes to train services between Derby and Matlock from 10 February to 16 February 2019, as work takes place to upgrade the railway in Derbyshire.

 The work will see Ambergate Junction, the point where the Matlock branch line leaves the Midland Main Line, renewed in the second phase of a £13million investment which will increase the speed at which trains can travel on this section of track.
 To allow the work to be carried out safely, no trains will be able to run on the line with bus replacement services between Matlock and Derby and vice versa in place.
 Passengers are advised to check before they travel.